Do Snakebite Kits Work? The Evidence Says No

 Venom behaves no differently once injected.

-Even more concerning, additional research suggests that attempting suction — especially when combined with a tourniquet — may worsen local tissue damage.
-Restricting circulation and concentrating venom in one area, potentially increases tissue destruction, thereby leading to, in severe cases, the risk of amputation of an extremity.
+Even more concerning, in the case of a pit viper bite — such as a rattlesnake, copperhead, or cottonmouth, which account for the vast majority of venomous snakebites — additional research suggests that attempting suction — especially when combined with a tourniquet — may worsen local tissue damage and, in severe cases, the risk of amputation of an extremity.

 In short, the attempted treatment may be more harmful than the bite itself.